By: Author John Cunningham. Published: 2021/07/01 at 2:59 pm

 Checking Pressure Washer Pump Oil Level

 As you know, most pressure washer pumps require no maintenance at all, not even an oil check.
-This type of pump may be referred to as an oil for life pump.
-It really means the pump has been designed to last x number of hours and when it gives up, it’s replaced not repaired.
-In fact, you’ll find most oil for life components won’t even offer internal parts for purchase.
+This type of pump may be referred to as an oil-for-life pump.
+It really means the pump has been designed to last x number of hours, and when it gives up, it’s replaced, not repaired.
+You’ll find most oil-for-life components won’t even offer internal parts for purchase.

 This oil level is a touch low.